Web-IV/1920-a1-be-Gautierdebruijne/README.md

 # Backend of the Meeting Planner Application
 Code implementations will be found here

-Connect by going to Team Explorer in Visual Studio and clone following link;
+Connect by going to Team Explorer in Visual Studio and clone following link; <br>
 https://github.com/Web-IV/1920-a1-be-Gautierdebruijne.git

 The backend will work properly without running frontend, but I prefer using one! <br>